marketshop-io/patagon.dev/_compare/jumpseller.md

 title: "A formidable Jump Seller alternative with better looks and brains."
 subtitle: "Build your own Marketplace, with all the missing pieces our competitors don't have 😃 ."
 description: >
-  "We admit Mercado Stack isn't as polished as Jump Seller yet, but it offers all and more functionalities related to Marketplace solutions.
-Plus, it integrates with several OpenSource services.  <b>Why don’t you give Mercado Stack a a try and tell us what you think?</b>"
+  "We admit MarketShop isn't as polished as Jump Seller yet, but it offers all and more functionalities related to Marketplace solutions.
+Plus, it integrates with several OpenSource services.  <b>Why don’t you give MarketShop a a try and tell us what you think?</b>"
-table_title: Google Forms  ⚔️  Mercado Stack
+table_title: Google Forms  ⚔️  MarketShop
-table_description: A quick comparison between Shopify and Mercado Stack.
+table_description: A quick comparison between Shopify and MarketShop.
 table_head1: >
   <img src="/assets/images/compare/jumpseller.png" alt="Logo"><span></span>
 table_head2: >